p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 ### Task 1: Prepare your environment for deployments

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with the below Azure credentials.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>